Winery Marketing 101: How To Increase Sales

 Create a Wine Club

-Wine clubs are gaining popularity, especially as people are doing more shopping from home.
+Wine clubs are gaining popularity, especially as people shop from home.
 An excellent way to bring your wine into new homes is to develop a wine club.
 Customers can pay a membership fee to receive your products each month.

 The club could include a few monthly bottles, paired with other related products, that wineries can ship directly to the home.
 You could also have different offers like discounts in-store, exclusive events, or even the opportunity to be the first to experience new wines or labels.

 The club’s exclusivity, along with wine and accessories on their door, is a great way to entice customers to join.
-Not only could this bring your wine into new homes, but also new wines into the homes of loyal customers and wine enthusiasts.
+This could bring your wine into new homes and new wines into the homes of loyal customers and wine enthusiasts.

 Winery Listings & Travel Sites